-In the same survey, 83% of Australians 'would like the government to do more to protect the privacy of their data.'
-Privacy remains a major concern for 70% of Australians in 20203, with 61% of Australians identifying data security and data breaches as among the biggest privacy risks.
-Only 36% of Australians are comfortable with government agencies sharing their personal information, with 40% of Australians uncomfortable with this.
-70% of Australians are uncomfortable with government agencies sharing their personal information with businesses.
+In the same survey, 83% of Australians 'would like the government to do more to protect the privacy of their data.'4 Privacy remains a major concern for 70% of Australians in 20205, with 61% of Australians identifying data security and data breaches as among the biggest privacy risks.6 Only 36% of Australians are comfortable with government agencies sharing their personal information, with 40% of Australians uncomfortable with this.
+70% of Australians are uncomfortable with government agencies sharing their personal information with businesses.7

-Within this context of low public trust in government sharing of data, this legislation assumes good faith on behalf of every government agency that holds the personal data of Australians, and so has inadequate transparency, control, checks and balances for all Australians, especially those who are marginalised.
+Within this context of low public trust in government sharing of data, the Bill facilitates the sharing of an 'extremely wide range of data held by Commonwealth bodies with other government and non-government entities'.
+8 This legislation assumes good faith on behalf of every government agency that holds the personal data of Australians, and so has inadequate transparency, control, checks and balances for all Australians, especially those who are marginalised.
 We recommend significantly stronger oversight and confidence-building measures before this legislation is passed.